 We can see that there are two phases present at 350°.
 FCC_A1 is at the very top of the plot and makes up more than 99% of the system.
 The remainder of the system is made up of Al_3SC , which is near the very bottom of the plot and is the precipitate phase in the alloy we are considering.

-Remember these two phases because we will use them in our precipitation calculation.
+Remember these two phases because these are used in the precipitation calculation.

 PRECIPITATION CALCULATION

 Setting up the Precipitation Calculation